holomodular/ServiceBricks-Notification/README.md

 ### CreateApplicationEmailBroadcast
 This microservice subscribes to the CreateApplicationEmailBroadcast message.
 It is associated to the [CreateApplicationEmailRule](https://github.com/holomodular/ServiceBricks-Notification/blob/main/src/V1/ServiceBricks.Notification/Rule/CreateApplicationEmailRule.cs) Business Rule.
-When receiving the message, it will simply create a record in storage and allow the background process to pick it up to process it.
+When receiving the message from service bus, it will attempt to send the notification first, then store the process disposition before creating the message in storage.
+This reduces the reliance on the timer for sending messages and sends messages immediately when received.

 ```csharp

     public class CreateApplicationEmailBroadcast : DomainBroadcast<ApplicationEmailDto>